kras99 - stock.adobe.com

 ParrotOS offers comprehensive, well-organized and straightforward installation and deployment information.
 It is powerful enough for expert pen testers, but its documentation is simple enough to appeal to new Linux users as well.

-Parrot documentation also contains configuration information for working with a few core OS components, among them AppArmor, Nvidia GPU drivers and assistive technologies that permit users to customize ParrotOS' onscreen keyboard.
+Parrot documentation also contains configuration information for working with a few core OS components, among them AppArmor, Nvidia GPU drivers and assistive technologies that permit users to customize ParrotOS' on-screen keyboard.
 Nmap and Wget information is also available.

-Screenshot of the ParrotOS tools information
+Screenshot of ParrotOS tools.

 ParrotOS links to other tools' application information.